Clubs & Organizations

 Cheerleading (Varsity & JV)

 Cheerleaders learn the fundamentals of cheer, dance, tumbling and stunting at summer camp.
-Cheerleaders plan the first official school gathering, “Meet the Hornets Night” in which members of the sports teams are introduced.
-A junior high dance follows.
-Cheerleaders prepare Pep Rallies, banners and spirit sticks to encourage school spirit for the football, volleyball, basketball, baseball and softball sports programs, as well as other student organizations.
+Cheerleaders prepare Pep Rallies, banners and spirit sticks to encourage school spirit for the football, volleyball, basketball, baseball, and softball sports programs, as well as other student organizations.

-The Children’s Choir is open to 3rd through 5th grade students.
+The Children’s Choir is open to 4th through 5th-grade students.
 Practice for this group will be on Tuesday afternoons from 3:10 – 4 pm in the Fine Arts Building.

 National Junior Beta Club